Nicholas Vazsonyi

 Nicholas Vazsonyi is an American academic, author, and artistic director.
-Since 2023, he is Dean of the College of Arts and Humanities at Clemson University.
+Since 2023, he has served as Dean of the College of Arts and Humanities at Clemson University.

-Vazsonyi has authored articles on German national identity, German literature and culture of the 18th through the 20th centuries, and cultural intersections of music, literature and film.
+Vazsonyi has authored articles on German national identity, German literature and cultures of the 18th through the 20th centuries, and cultural intersections of music, literature and film.
 His research interests include composer Richard Wagner and literary figure Johann Wolfgang von Goethe.
-He is the author of two books Lukács Reads Goethe: From Aestheticism to Stalinism, and Richard Wagner: Self-Promotion and the Making of a Brand, translated into German as Richard Wagner: Die Entstehung einer Marke, and has conceived and edited several volumes, including The Cambridge Wagner Encyclopedia and the Cambridge Companion to Wagner’s Der Ring des Nibelungen.
+He is the author of two books: Lukács Reads Goethe: From Aestheticism to Stalinism, and Richard Wagner: Self-Promotion and the Making of a Brand, translated into German as Richard Wagner: Die Entstehung einer Marke.
+He has conceived and edited several volumes, including The Cambridge Wagner Encyclopedia and the Cambridge Companion to Wagner’s Der Ring des Nibelungen.
 He is also the Writer and Director of the 4-part Video/DVD film series, titled Klassix-13: Mozart – Beethoven – Schubert – Brahms.

-He is the Co-Editor of WagnerSpectrum, and serves on the advisory board of the Wagner Society of New York and the journal Leitmotive.
+He is the co-editor of WagnerSpectrum and serves on the advisory board of the Wagner Society of New York and the journal Leitmotive.

 Early life and education

-Vazsonyi was born May 31, 1963, in Traverse City, Michigan.
+Vazsonyi was born on May 31, 1963, in Traverse City, Michigan.
 His father was Balint Vazsonyi.
-The family moved to London in 1964.
-He received his early education at Westminster Under School and, later, at Westminster School in London.
-In 1978, the family moved to Bloomington, Indiana, and he graduated summa cum laude with a B.A. in German from Indiana University in 1982.
-He later enrolled at University of California, Los Angeles (UCLA), and earned his M.A. and a Ph.D. degree in Germanic Languages in 1988 and 1993, respectively.
+The family moved to London in 1964, where he received his early education at Westminster Under School and later at Westminster School in London.
+In 1978, the family moved to Bloomington, Indiana, where he graduated summa cum laude with a B.A. in German from Indiana University in 1982.
+He later enrolled at the University of California, Los Angeles (UCLA), and earned his M.A. and a Ph.D. degree in Germanic Languages in 1988 and 1993, respectively.

 While at Indiana University, Vazsonyi trained to become an opera stage director, and worked behind the scenes at its opera theater.
 He also attended Tito Gobbi’s opera workshop at the Villa Schifanoia in Fiesole (1981), and worked under the director Hans Neugebauer as an apprentice at the Lyric Opera of Chicago (1981) and under Götz Friedrich at the Deutsche Oper in Berlin (1982).